Quick Read – Tips for planning Diet in Diabetes

 Regular blood sugar monitoring is most important and patients may also be recommended SMBG (Self Monitoring of Blood Glucose) by home-based/portable glucometers on a daily basis or certain days/week.
 The latest technology available is CGM-Continuous Glucose Monitoring which is non-invasive and enables one to know the sugar levels anytime along with trends and ranges over time.

 Hypoglycemia or a sudden drop in blood sugar may happen occasionally but is rare with regularity, monitoring, and accuracy of taking medicines.
 One must have glucose powder/tablets handy if experiencing dizziness, shivering, ringing, sweating, hunger, palpitation, extreme irritability or anxiety-nervousness.

-An increase in blood glucose over a period of time can cause damage to blood vessels and the nerves, resulting in complications most prominently Cardiovascular disease (CVD), Nephropathy, Neuropathy and effects on the Eye.
+An increase in blood glucose over a period of time can cause damage to blood vessels and the nerves, resulting in complications most prominently Cardiovascular disease (CVD), Nephropathy (Chronic Kidney Disease), Neuropathy and effects on the Eye.
 Therefore, patients should undergo regular eye examination (including retina), blood pressure measurement, kidney function tests, lipid profile, and health assessment follow up checks along with blood sugar and HbA1C tests.

 A dangerous complication called Diabetic Ketoacidosis, a medical emergency can occur due to excessive breakdown of fat by the body cells (in the absence of utilizing glucose) and release of acidic substances called ketones in the blood.
 This is seen more in Type 1 and is rare in type 2 diabetes as there is still some functioning insulin and glucose utilization.
 Symptoms include nausea, vomiting, abdominal pain, confusion, thirst-hunger, dry mouth, rapid breathing, urination, and a fruity breath odor along with high sugar and ketones in the blood.